lazystring/you-trippin/README.md

 * Render lat/lng coords on map as simple markers
 * Calculate distance between two consecutive lat/lng points
 * Use distance to calculate speed and render as a color
+* Find start and end city and display with trip.

 ![trippin](http://memecrunch.com/meme/B4U5/man-you-trippin/image.jpg)